pattern-lab/website/patternlabsite/docs/advanced-reload-browser.md

 **Important:** If you find that content sync is not working properly please make sure your browser [supports WebSockets](http://caniuse.com/websockets).

-## How to Start the Watch & Auto-Reload Server at the Same Time
+## How to Start the Watcher & Auto-Reload Server at the Same Time

 To start the watch and auto-reload services together on Mac OS X you can do the following: